abonello/project-1/README.md

     To indicate some activity I added jQuery code to display an alert when the contact form is submitted.
 This was tested.
 Pass
 16. Added validation code.
 Tested - Pass
 17. Added code that will hide the collapsed menu when an item is selected.
 Pass

+## Code from other sources

+Apart from the code from Bootstrap, I am using code provided by soundcloud and youtube to access the material on these sites.
+The code for scrolling is adapted from various tutorials.
+I have modified it and used it before in various projects.
+It is heavily documented on youtube and elsewhere.